misartg/misartg.github.io/_drafts/2022-01-31-Our-approach-to-LAPS-passwords-and-MDT.markdown

 You'll need to decide what LAPS settings make sense for your situation, but here's an example of ours:
 ![Image that shows partial LAPS settings in an Active Directory environment](/assets/images/misartg-LAPS-settings.png)

-If you're using LAPS in earnest, you certainly want to **Enable** the `Do not allow password expiration time longer than required by policy` policy.
-This ensures that an outside influence cannot extend the LAPS password deadline, which can circumvent the control.
+* If you're using LAPS in earnest, you certainly want to **Enable** the `Do not allow password expiration time longer than required by policy` policy.
+This ensures that an outside influence cannot extend the LAPS password deadline to circumvent the control.

-You will also want a short expiration time, defined in `Password Age (Days)`.
-I think that setting it to the minimum of **1 day** makes most sense.
+* You will also want a short expiration time, defined in `Password Age (Days)`.
+I think that setting it to the minimum, **1 day**, makes most sense[^fn-passwordagedisclaimer].

+[^fn-passwordagedisclaimer]: Because LAPS password changes are managed by the Group Policy refresh/update (ie, `gpupdate`) process, you can expect a bit of drift from your intended password age.
+The [background refresh of Group Policy occurs every 90 minutes by default, and may tack on another 0-30 minutes at random on top of that](https://docs.microsoft.com/en-us/previous-versions/windows/desktop/policy/background-refresh-of-group-policy).
+On each run, group policy update will patrol for an expired LAPS password, changing it if its expired.
+So the effective age is more like your `Password Age (Days)` value plus some number of minutes up to 120.

-Your organization may have guidance or requirements you need to follow with the `Password Complexity` settings.
+* Your organization may have guidance or requirements you need to follow in the `Password Complexity` settings.

+* If your environment uses a different account for local administrator, you can define it in `Name of administrator account to manage`.
+But if you use the default account **Administrator**, then don't define that setting and LAPS will handle it for you.

 ***Important***: **Do not** define the `Enable local admin password management` setting in this policy; we'll do it in another one.